 Materials, Types, and Uses of Locking Plates Offered by Locking Plate Manufacturers

-Fracture repair has moved to the advanced step with the adoption and use of locking compression plates as an effective treatment for broken joints and bones.
-Locking plates have provided many benefits as compared to outdated screw systems.
+Fracture repair has moved to the advanced step with the adoption and use of plates as an effective treatment for broken joints and bones. these provided many benefits as compared to outdated screw systems.
 Hence, they have become an essential part of any orthopedic surgery today.

-Most of the reputed orthopedic locking plates manufacturers supply the following types of locking compression plates to the hospitals and healthcare centers.
+Most of the reputed plates supply the following types of hospitals and healthcare centers.

 - Distal radius variable angled and double column locking plate of 2.4mm contains variable angle lock technology.
 It is useful for distal radius osteotomies and for treating extra and intraarticular fractures.

-- Many manufacturers of locking compression plates supply 4.5mm size of condylar buttress type locking plates.
+- Many manufacturers of locking supply 4.5mm size condylar buttress type plates.
 These are useful to treat supracondylar fractures caused in the femoral condyle, distal femur malunions, and non-unions.
 Besides, condylar buttress plates support articular fractures in medial or lateral condyle femurs.

-Good locking plate manufacturers prefer two different types of materials to design lock compression plates.
-These include stainless steel and titanium, both of which are of high-quality materials.
+Good plate prefers two different types of materials to design lock compression plates.
+These include stainless steel and titanium, both of which are high-quality materials.

-Locking plates come with a relatively high pull-out strength on locking head screws and they treat fractures efficiently.
-Particularly, locking plates treat fractures with biological fixation, fractures with short metaphyseal segments or shaft fractures, and fractures in osteoporotic bone.
+Plates come with a relatively high pull-out strength on plate head screws and they treat fractures efficiently.
+Particularly, plates treat fractures with biological fixation, fractures with short metaphyseal segments or shaft fractures, and fractures in osteoporotic bone.

-Locking plates eliminate the need for friction between the bone and the plate, while it conducts placement without contacting with the bone.
-In other words, locking compression plates provide a high level of rigid fixation.
-Along with this, the design of a locking plate provides less possible contact between the bone and the plate to preserve the supply of periosteal blood and perfusion of bone.
+this eliminates the need for friction between the bone and the plate, while it conducts placement without contact with the bone.
+In other words, it provides a high level of rigid fixation.
+Along with this, the design of a plate provides less possible contact between the bone and the plate to preserve the supply of periosteal blood and the perfusion of bone.

-Therefore, a locking plate enhances the functions and performance of joints and bones by providing the right plate and screw connections.
+Therefore, it enhances the functions and performance of joints and bones by providing the right plate and screw connections.